ArchAngelAries/TagScribeR/README.md

 # TagScribeR
 Proof of concept for a UI to streamline AI image captioning

 Introducing TagScribeR, the ultimate toolset designed to revolutionize the way you prepare datasets for AI-driven image generation.
 Our cutting-edge platform not only streamlines the tagging and captioning process but also brings a new level of precision and personalization to your Stable Diffusion models.
 Say goodbye to the tedious manual tagging and hello to seamless, AI-powered auto-captioning and intuitive, user-defined tagging.
-With [Selected Tool Name], crafting your perfect dataset is only a few clicks away, saving you time and unleashing your creative potential like never before.
+With TagScribeR, crafting your perfect dataset is only a few clicks away, saving you time and unleashing your creative potential like never before.

 TagScribeR: Redefining AI-Driven Image Dataset Preparation